ABZ-Aaron/DataEngineerZoomCamp/week_2_data_ingestion/README.md

 **ISSUES / PROBLEMS**

 I Haven't worked this out yet, but I was getting issues with the last two tasks.
 I checked the log files and identified the problem - although I don't know how it came about.
 I appeared that my Service Account in GCP didn't have the right Roles assigned (remember the ones we assigned in Week 1).
 I went back into GCP and assigned these.
 After that, it all worked fine.
 Still need to investigate what's going on here.

+## Ingesting Data to Local Postgres with Airflow

+Let's now take the `ingest_data` script from last week.
+We'll use Airflow to add the data to a local instance of Postgres.

+For the below steps, refer to the files in my directory to see what they should look like.

+1. First create a new folder called `dags_new` so we don't interfer with our other one.
+2. Update `docker-compose` so that `dags_new` is what appears under `volumes`.
+3. Create new dag file in our `daga_new` folder called `data_ingestion_local.py`
+5. Run `docker compose up airflow-init` then `docker compose up` to start airflow.
+6. Enter webserver via `localhost:8080` (username = airflow, password = airflow)
+7. Play around with the DAG we created.
+8. Now let's use the ingestion script from last week in airflow.
+9. Create new file `ingest_script` where we will put all the logic.
+Store this in `dags_new`.
+10. We can install required libraries via the requirements file.
+For now though, just update the Dockerfile to install these.
+11. Close our current airflow connection, and rebuild.
+12. To bring in our host name etc to the file, we can specify these in the hidden `env` file, and then specify this is the `docker-compose.yaml` file.
+So basically saving them as environmental variables in airflow.
+We can then load these environmental variables into our DAG local ingestion file.
+13. Now we need to connect YAML files (week 2 to week 1).
+We can do this with networks.
+If you run `docker compose up` then run `docker network ls`.
+You should see something like `airflow_network` and copy it to week one's YAML file.
+Basically, we're stating in that YAML file that there is a network that postgres should be a port of when it is activated (I think).
+14. Now run `docker compose us` for our first weeks stuff to run it (best to comment out pgadmin as we don't need it)
+15. Now run our pgcli command to connect to postgresql:

+`pgcli -h localhost -p 5432 -U root -d ny_taxi`

+Replace 5432 with 5431 potentially, depending on what you specified in the YAML file.

+**Note 1**

+We haven't mapped any ports for our postgresql database in our airflow YAML because we don't actually need to access it.
+Only airflow needs to access it.

+**Note 2**

+If you want to enter your container via command line, run:

+`docker exec -it <container id> bash`

+The container id should be the one for the airflow worker.

+Exit with:

+`exit`

+16. If you connect to your container, enter python, import sqlalchemy, and try to connect to the postgresql, it should now work.
+17. Woo.
+We can now connect to our database located in a different docker compose file.
+18. Next we just update our scripts to create a new table for each month-year combo.
+This is good, in that it something fails, we can keep trying without screwing up all the previous months.
+We could go on to write another task for our DAG, which would join all data together in a single table each month.
+19.

 ## Moving files from AWS to GPC with Transfer Service